 Get to know Samantha

-My name is Samantha Moore and “Chill” is my middle name.
-Actually, it isn’t, my real middle name is Tyler, but what I mean is that I pride myself on providing a relaxed, safe environment in each counseling session, so people can be themselves.
-Being yourself and opening up with your therapist will help ensure you get closer to your life’s goals!
+Samantha Moore prides herself on providing a relaxed, safe environment in each counseling session, so people can be themselves.
+Samantha believes that being yourself and opening up with your therapist will help ensure you get closer to your life’s goals!

-I grew up as an “Army brat” and moved around several times before my family settled in Fayetteville, NC.
-The most interesting place I lived in was in Hawaii but was unfortunate enough to be too young to remember any of it.
-Moving around so much, I had a hard time fitting in with my peers.
-Moving from North Carolina to New York was hard for me, and I was frequently bullied by other children.
-Experiencing hardships, transitions, and feeling like an outsider is what lead me on a career path toward counseling.
-I knew at age 12 years old, that I wanted to help others and become a counselor.
-As a result, I have a big heart for others, especially those who are in their formative middle school and high school years.
+Samantha grew up as an “Army brat” and moved around several times before her family settled in Fayetteville, NC.
+The most interesting place she lived in was Hawaii but was unfortunate enough to be too young to remember any of it.
+Moving around so much, Samantha had a hard time fitting in with her peers.
+Moving from North Carolina to New York was hard difficult, which resulted in being frequently bullied by other children.
+Experiencing hardships, transitions, and feeling like an outsider is what led Samantha on a career path toward counseling.
+She knew at age 12 years old that she wanted to help others and become a counselor.
+As a result, Samantha has a big heart for others, especially those who are in their formative middle school and high school years.

-I studied Psychology and minored in Women’s Studies at Mars Hill University in 2014 where I was involved in several volunteer positions, including working with elementary students, a homeless shelter, a food pantry, and an afterschool program called “Girls on the Run” which helped young girls build self-esteem and healthy habits.
-In 2017 I completed my master’s degree in Clinical Mental Health Counseling.
-In August 2021 I became Licensed as a Clinical Mental Health Counselor (LCMHC).
-I have a particular interest in gender and sexuality and have been very privileged to work with members of the LGBTQIA+ community.
-It is my goal to provide a safe space where people can grow into their authentic selves.
+Samantha studied Psychology and minored in Women’s Studies at Mars Hill University in 2014 where she was involved in several volunteer positions, including working with elementary students, a homeless shelter, a food pantry, and an after-school program called “Girls on the Run” which helped young girls build self-esteem and healthy habits.
+In 2017 she completed her master’s degree in Clinical Mental Health Counseling.
+In August 2021 Samantha became Licensed as a Clinical Mental Health Counselor (LCMHC).
+She has a particular interest in gender and sexuality and has been very privileged to work with members of the LGBTQIA+ community.
+It is her goal to provide a safe space where people can grow into their authentic selves.

-I have experience with both community-based care and outpatient therapy.
-I have worked with a variety of people with many different diagnoses and situations.
-I have counseled people experiencing depression, anxiety, bipolar disorder, trauma, personality disorders, and self-esteem issues.
-It is my goal to help people face each challenge with support and compassion.
-I primarily use Cognitive Behavioral Therapy and I like to explore meaning with clients.
-I also have training in Gottman methods for relationship care, repair, and maintenance.
+Samantha has experience with both community-based care and outpatient therapy.
+She has worked with a variety of people with many different diagnoses and situations.
+She has counseled people experiencing depression, anxiety, bipolar disorder, trauma, personality disorders, and self-esteem issues.
+It is her goal to help people face each challenge with support and compassion.
+Samantha primarily uses Cognitive Behavioral Therapy and likes to explore meaning with clients.
+She also has training in Gottman methods for relationship care, repair, and maintenance.

-I am very passionate about helping others!
-I even play a Cleric (a healer) in Dungeons and Dragons.
-I am currently looking to work with teens, adults, and couples.
-I feel it is a privilege to work with people on their journey of building a meaningful life.
-I hope to help you understand yourself better and that you feel “seen”, as a result of working with me.
+Samantha is very passionate about helping others!
+She even played a Cleric (a healer) in Dungeons and Dragons.
+She is currently looking to work with teens, adults, and couples.
+Samantha believes it is a privilege to work with people on their journey of building a meaningful life.
+Samantha hopes to help you understand yourself better and that you feel “seen”, as a result of working with her.

-When I’m not working, I enjoy artistic hobbies such as paper crafting, crochet, and painting.
-I also enjoy reading and annoying my husband.
-I also like to obsess over one TV show at a time and form emotional attachments to fictional characters.
-When there isn’t a pandemic, I enjoy trips to Disney World.
+When Samantha is not working, she enjoys artistic hobbies such as paper crafting, crochet, and painting.
+She also enjoys reading and annoying her husband.
+She also like to obsess over one TV show at a time and form emotional attachments to fictional characters.
+When there isn’t a pandemic, Samantha enjoys trips to Disney World.